niksarrow/ns/content/authors/admin/_index.md

 Nikhil Saini is a Senior Software Engineer in the Voice Intelligence Group at  <a href="https://research.samsung.com/sri-b">Samsung Research Institute Bangalore</a>.
 His research interests include Artificial Intelligence, Natural Language Processing and Speech Procesing.
 He has worked at <a href="http://www.cfilt.iitb.ac.in/">CFILT</a> and <a href="https://www.cse.iitb.ac.in/~pjyothi/csalt/">CSALT</a> lab with <a href="https://www.cse.iitb.ac.in/~pb/">Prof. Pushpak Bhattacharyya</a> and <a href="https://www.cse.iitb.ac.in/~pjyothi/">Prof. Preethi Jyothi</a> on problems involving Speech and NLP.

-# research assistant at Indian Institute of Technology, Bombay.
-His research interests include Artificial Intelligence, Natural Language Processing and Speech Procesing.
-He is inclined towards algorithmic thinking and problem solving.
-He works at <a href="http://www.cfilt.iitb.ac.in/">CFILT</a> and <a href="https://www.cse.iitb.ac.in/~pjyothi/csalt/">CSALT</a> lab with <a href="https://www.cse.iitb.ac.in/~pb/">Prof. Pushpak Bhattacharyya</a> and <a href="https://www.cse.iitb.ac.in/~pjyothi/">Prof. Preethi Jyothi</a> on problems involving Speech and NLP.
-Alongwith, he assists in the research at <a href="https://www.cc.iitb.ac.in/">Computer Center</a> of IIT Bombay.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/NikhilCV.pdf" "newtab" >}}resumé{{< /staticref >}}. -->